sylvaticus/MITx_6.86x/Unit 03 - Neural networks/Unit 03 - Neural networks.md

 Finally we can have more complex structures, like LSTM networks, with forget, input and output gates and the state divided in a memory cell and a visible state.
 Also in this case we would however have a further transformation that output the conditional PMF as function of the visible state ($p_t = softmax(W^0 h_t)$).

 Note that the training phase is done computing the average loss at the level of sentences, i.e. our labels are the full sentences, and are these that are compared in the loss function with those obtained by sampling the PMFs resulting from the RNN.
-While in _training_ we use the true words specified as input for the next time step, in _testing_ instead we let the rural network to predict the sentence on its own, using the sampled output at one time step as the input for the next step.
+While in _training_ we use the true words specified as input for the next time step, in _testing_ instead we let the neural network to predict the sentence on its own, using the sampled output at one time step as the input for the next step.

 ### 11.5.
 RNN Decoding